buildpacks/docs/content/docs/extension-author-guide/create-extension/why-dockerfiles.md

 #### detect

-`cat $workspace/samples/buildpacks/hello-extensions/bin/detect` - the buildpack always detects but doesn't require any dependencies (as the output build plan is empty)
+`cat $workspace/samples/buildpacks/hello-extensions/bin/detect` - the buildpack always detects (because its exit code is `0`) but doesn't require any dependencies (as the output build plan is empty)

 #### build